 For co-registration of the laser scanning data and digital photographs processed in the same project Metashape uses spherical panoramas, captured by the laser scanner, or intensity maps if the scanner is not capable of saving spherical panoramas.
 Below you can see an example of the laser scanning data imported to Metashape in E57 data format:

-The photogrammetric depth maps are merged with the laser scanner's depth information during the dense cloud or mesh generation operation (if based on the depth maps data source).
+The photogrammetric depth maps are merged with the laser scanner's depth information during the point cloud or mesh generation operation (if based on the depth maps data source).
 Metashape supports the following formats for the laser scanning data import:

 - ASTM E57;